Marchanis/restau_website/README.md

 Welcome to the **Moroccan Restaurant** website! 🇲🇦 This site brings the authentic taste and atmosphere of Morocco to life.
 ## 🍴 About the Project:
 This project showcases a stunning website for a Moroccan restaurant located at the heart of **Almadina**.
-The website is designed to evoke the cozy, candle-lit atmosphere of a Moroccan courtyard with caramel-colored walls, local music, and a tranquil central fountain.
+The website is designed to evoke the cozy.

 ### 🏠 Features: